 The easiest way to prevent digital eye strain is by limiting your screen time.
 However, with more people working from home, it may be hard to accomplish.
-Luckily, there are habits that are easy to adapt to reduce the effects of eye strain that include taking frequent breaks and wearing blue light blocking glasses.
+Luckily, there are habits that are easy to adapt to reduce the effects of eye strain including taking frequent breaks and wearing blue light blocking glasses.
 If you notice changes in your vision or persistent symptoms mentioned above, you should schedule an eye exam and talk with your optometrist.

 Breaking up the day by getting up and moving your body around is a good habit to start.
 Working from home has fewer opportunities to walk around and take screen breaks.
 Try setting an hourly alarm to get up and stretch or to walk around, outside or inside.
 Eating lunch in a different room can also give you a much-needed email break.
 Segmenting your day and getting away from your screen can increase your productivity and protect your eyes from getting overworked.

 Taking frequent work breaks can help prevent burnout, but what about preventing overworking your eyes?
 Blinking produces moisture that is critical in keeping eyes from drying out.
 Studies show that long stints of computer screen use result in less blinking, disrupting the normal distribution of tears.
 This can cause eye dryness, irritation, and blurred vision.

 Not sure if you’re blinking enough?
 A good rule of thumb is to remember the 20-20-20 rule.
 Every 20 minutes focus on something 20 feet away for at least 20 seconds.
 Allowing yourself to look away from the screen and give your eyes a much-needed break.